PederHA/inginious-coding-style/docs/docs/tutorial/tutor-guide.md

 # Tutor Guide

+This section demonstrates how a tutor can access the grading interface for a specific assignment.

 ## Grade a Submission

 Click on the "Tasks" button to find the submission you want to grade.